AshishT558/FMIS-Automation-and-Data-Cleaning/README.md

 # FMIS Pipeline

-The basics of a data pipline underconstruction for the MBTA Procurement and Logistics Department. - Pulls data via Selenium from their online site, FMIS, in the form of excel files.
+The basics of a data pipline under construction for the MBTA Procurement and Logistics Department. - Pulls data via Selenium from their online site, FMIS, in the form of excel files.
 These are edited and cleaned to make them inputs for Tableau Prep flows that run daily.

 Steps: